 Can atheists go to church?

 Whether an atheist may attend a religious ceremony or not is foremost the decision of the respective religious group.
 Some groups forbid atheists from participating in their ceremonies.
-Other groups do not have an explicit opinion on the matter.
-Again others explicitly welcome nonbelievers as “lost sheep”.
+Others explicitly welcome nonbelievers as “lost sheep”.

 Can atheists celebrate Christmas?

-The Christmas Tree — an old pagan symbol of the winter solstice
+The Christmas Tree — linked to an old pagan symbol of life and spring19

 in Germany

-Yes.
-To see why the most important Christian celebration can be enjoyed by atheists as well, let us take a look at the history of Christmas: Many cultures had a winter festival long before Christianity existed.
-One reason for this is the winter solstice on December 21st, which marks the turning point in the year, when days become longer again.
-Christmas, as the celebration of Jesus’ birth, was placed in this time by the early Church in order to entice pagan Romans to convert to Christianity without losing their own winter celebrations.
-Later, the old pagan symbol of life and spring, an evergreen bough, found its way into the Christmas celebration as the Christmas tree.
-Thus, the origins of the festival are completely unrelated to Jesus’ birth.
+Yes, atheists can celebrate Christmas.
+To see why the most important Christian celebration can be enjoyed by atheists as well, let us take a look at its history: Many cultures had a winter festival long before Christianity existed.
+One reason for this is the winter solstice on December 21st, which marks the turning point in the year, when days become longer again in the northern hemisphere.
+Christmas, as the celebration of Jesus’ birth, was placed in this time by the early Church, possibly to weaken pagan traditions20.
+Later, the old pagan symbol of life and spring, an evergreen bough, found its way into the Christmas celebration as the Christmas tree2119.
+Thus, the origins of the festival are unrelated to Jesus’ birth.

 Today, Christmas is a mixture of several aspects — religious ones as well as social ones and even economic ones.
-For many atheists, it is the social aspect that is most important: the reuniting of family, the giving of gifts and spending time together.
+For many atheists, it is the social aspect that is most important: reuniting with the family, giving gifts, and spending time together.
 This aspect can be enjoyed without any reference to religion.

 Hear what the Lord says to you, people of Israel.
 This is what the Lord says: “Do not learn the ways of the nations or be terrified by signs in the heavens, though the nations are terrified by them.
 For the practices of the peoples are worthless; they cut a tree out of the forest, and a craftsman shapes it with his chisel.
 They adorn it with silver and gold...”